-In this guide to relationships: we’ll look at what we mean by relationships, limits, how you should be treated, romance, trust and break ups.
+In this guide to relationship we’ll learn about: what we mean by relationships; limits; how you should be treated; romance; trust; and break ups.

 What did you learn about relationships at school or at home?
 Not a lot I bet.
-I think most of us learn about relationships from doing them, from seeing other people and their relationships and also from discussing relationships with each other.
-There’s a lot on this website on how to do relationships but here are some of the basics.
+I think most of us learn about relationships from doing them.
+From seeing other people and their relationships and also from discussing relationships with each other.

 What are relationships?